n3fit.hyper_optimization package

 Penalties in this module usually take as signature the positional arguments:

-list of models or functions taking a (1, xgrid_size, 1) array as input and returns a (1, xgrid_size, 14) pdf.
+model taking a (1, xgrid_size, 1) array as input and returning a (1, xgrid_size, 14, replicas) pdf.

 stopping_object: n3fit.stopping.Stopping